GUNP0WD3RBARRL/GUNP0WD3RBARRL/README.md

 · ❔ · A BIT OF INFORMATION

+I find cosplaying cool and cosplay as characters most of the time

 MOSTLY DNUIF/DNUID
 IT DEPENDS ALOT ON MY MOOD THOUGH

 I will probably be offtab most of the time

 · 🎭 · STUFF I LIKE/KNOW